unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

       Finish | 7
 {% endhighlight %}

+One thing to note is that the costs_table entry is an aggregation edge weights based on the shortest known path to a Node.
+As and when we discovery a new optimal path, the costs_table entry is updated to reflect the latest aggregate cost.

 Step 3: Add B to processed/visited nodes list.
 Update parents_table entry for A and Finish this way, parents_table[A]='B' and parents_table[Finish]='B'.
 Basically, we are keeping a track of the path that we are following.
 We will discuss about why this is needed later.

 Step 4: Pick the next least cost node from costs_table.
 This time, it will return A. B is not returned because, B is in the processed_nodes list.